 Seeing flowing lava up close is truly a breathtaking and unforgettable experience.
 Imagine standing by while the earth churns and molten hot lava oozes across the ground or into the ocean.
-The Big Island of Hawaii is home to active volcanoes and seeing those volcanoes (and sometimes even a surface flow!) is possible by visiting Hawaii Volcanoes National Park.
+The Big Island of Hawaii is home to active volcanoes and seeing those volcanoes (and sometimes even a surface flow!) is possible when visiting Hawaii Volcanoes National Park or other areas like Kalapana.

 When planning your visit and thinking about whether you'll get to experience a surface lava viewing, it's important to remember that nature can be very unpredictable.
 The Big Island's volcanoes are an active geological wonder and are always churning below the surface but surface flows are not always occurring or accessible.

 My best advice is to take the opportunity to see surface lava if you can, but don't be too disappointed if it isn't possible during your visit.
-The following information will help you find out about whether you might get to see surface lava on the Big Island during your visit, where to go and how to prepare.
+The following information will help you find out about whether you might get to see surface lava on the Big Island during your visit, where to go and how to prepare so that, if there is lava that can be viewed, you'll be able to get the most out of the experience and enjoy it safely.

 The kind of volcanic activity that you've seen on TV—massive eruptions and giant rivers of lava—are not the kind of thing that most people get to see.
 It's extremely dangerous for anyone to be anywhere near that kind of volcanic activity.
 So, unless you have a multimillion dollar budget, a helicopter, and a zoom lens that takes two people to carry, you probably won't get to see a National Geographic special unfolding before your eyes.
 The good news for the rest of us is that this is not what most lava flows in Hawaii are all about.
 When there is viewable surface lava, it can be very accessible to visitors and the Hawaii Volcanoes National Park Rangers do everything they can to help visitors safely enjoy the breathtaking site of molten lava breaking through the Earth's surface and flowing down into the ocean.